 Best Bang for the Buck - All-Around Backcountry Skiing

 Scarpa Maestrale RS

 If any current ski boot model earns the "venerable" qualifier, it is the Scarpa Maestrale RS.
-The Maestrale has been around for over a decade now, with slight and steady updates that leave it near the top of the heap, widely available, at a reasonable price, and frequently discounted further.
+The Maestrale has been around for well over a decade, with slight and steady updates that leave it near the top of the heap.
+It is widely available at a reasonable price and frequently discounted further.
 The forward flex is carefully tuned, the buckle selection is smart and easy to manipulate, and the included Intuition brand liner further enhances the value.
-In other boots, you might choose to immediately dispose of the included liner and purchase an aftermarket liner that is essentially the same as that included in the original purchase price of the Maestrale RS.
+In other boots, you might choose to dispose of the included liner and pay extra for an aftermarket liner that you already get with the Maestrale RS.

 Best for Hard Charging Downhill Performance

 The Lange XT3 120 is the best we've tested for downhill-optimized performance.
 For someone who spends most of their time riding chairs or other mechanized access, it's a great choice.
 It's also optimal for those that typically engage in short tours, boot packs, and "sidecountry" touring.
 It is one of a few available that will work with tech-style touring bindings and with resort alpine bindings (the resort bindings must be "GripWalk" compatible).
 Our lead test editor and full-time backcountry ski guide has used them for day-to-day guiding, where comfort, downhill performance, and warmth are his biggest considerations.